 As part of his work at CoH, Bleaux trained with the Young Woman’s Empowerment Project — a now-defunct organization that focused on young women and nonbinary people involved in sex work and street economies.
 “That’s something we don’t talk about: that young people, especially young women engage with sex work,” Bleaux said.
 This is a theme that came up a lot.
 The things that society doesn’t want to acknowledge, such as youth doing sex work or drugs, is also where it’s most difficult to find resources.

 The project also ran the only youth-run syringe exchange in the country.
 “Young people can talk to young people.
 Like, adult allies can be like, ‘You’re too young, you can’t get a syringe.’
 And then what?
-The chances of HIV is so much higher.”
+The chances of HIV are so much higher.”

 When his AmeriCorps program ended, COH kept on Bleaux as a youth organizer using grant money, but they ran into issues.
 The Center on Halsted is located in a predominantly white, affluent neighborhood (with many staff at that time of similar backgrounds) while serving predominantly poor Black and Brown youth.
 And